Arriving at PAFA

 PAFA's campus consists of two adjacent buildings as well as a plaza, and visitors with wheelchairs and strollers are welcome into all of these spaces.

-PAFA’s galleries, special exhibitions and John and Rashanda Rhoden Arts Center located in the Samuel M.V.
+PAFA’s galleries, special exhibitions and John and Richanda Rhoden Arts Center located in the Samuel M.V.
 Hamilton building are accessible through the front Broad Street entrance, which is on street level, and accessible restrooms are located on each floor.
-The "school entrance" of the Hamilton Building is also accessible on street level, in the rear of the building by Grumman's Greenhouse ("the airplane sculpture"), for meetings, library visits and classes that take place in school studios and classrooms.
+The "school entrance" of the Hamilton Building is also accessible on street level, off of Lenfest Plaza near the corner of Carlisle and Cherry Streets, for meetings, library visits and classes that take place in school studios and classrooms.

-PAFA's galleries and special exhibitions in the Historic Landmark Building are accessible through a street level elevator in the rear of the building during open museum hours, and staff or security will greet visitors and assist them in accessing the museum's front lobby and passenger elevator.
-An accessible and family-friendly restroom is located on the 2nd floor of the museum galleries toward the rear of the building.
+PAFA's galleries and special exhibitions in the Historic Landmark Building are accessible through a street level elevator at the entrance off of Lenfest Plaza, near the corner of Carlisle and Cherry Streets, during open museum hours.
+Staff or security will greet visitors and assist them in accessing the museum's front lobby and passenger elevator.

 Admission for personal-care attendants is free.

 Wheelchairs are available free of charge, on a first-come, first-served basis.
-Ask at the front desk.
+Please ask staff at the front desk for assistance.